jochasinga/gevent-intro/README.md

 ###Thread###
 To understand threading in Python and its nuances, it is better to dig down into what lies beneath.
 We talked about a few of them before, but they were the effects, not the causes.

+Threads in Python are "real" OS threads, meaning Python maps its threading to the system's native threading process (POSIX Threads/Windows Threads) and thus handled by the system.
+Threads in Python are very expensive as they call the system very frequently.
+This is because they are deterministic--no way of scheduling at all.
+Threads are outside of Python's control and are left in the hand of the host operating system.
+The only way around this for Python designers were to come up with a central scheme to regulate or "choreograph" each thread's privilege to access a shared memory.
+This constant call to the scheme is the reason for its costly operation.

 ####GIL####
 No, GIL isn't HAL's girlfriend.
-It actually stands for [Global Interpreter Lock](https://docs.python.org/3.4/glossary.html#term-global-interpreter-lock "GIL"), a mechanism used in [CPython](https://docs.python.org/3.4/glossary.html#term-cpython "CPython") interpreter to "lock" the itself from allowing more than one thread to access a global resource concurrently (races).
-GIL is what makes multi-threading possible in Python, gaining parallelism needed in a multi-processor environment (which pretty much exists in any modern computer today), but at the cost of wasting a lot of CPU's resources.
+It actually stands for [Global Interpreter Lock](https://docs.python.org/3.4/glossary.html#term-global-interpreter-lock "GIL"), the central scheme used in [CPython](https://docs.python.org/3.4/glossary.html#term-cpython "CPython") interpreter to synchronize all threads and allowing no more than one thread to access a global resource at any given time.
+Sounds familiar?
+Well, yes, under the hood threads work similarly to greenlets (thus I was lying to you when I talked about parallelism), minus the predictability.
+At which point a thread get to access GIL to request a "queue ticket" is unknown.
+GIL makes multi-threading possible in Python, gaining (a sort of) parallelism needed in a multi-processor environment, but at the cost of wasting a lot of CPU's resources.
+GIL's main task is to detain other threads while a privileged one is accessing a shared memory and even regulate when to step aside, for instance in I/O operations such as reading files or sockets, and when to get back to business of locking threads.

+Python threads often cost one or both of the following:
++ The number of system calls used
++ The higher turn-around time of application

+###Subprocesses###
+Python has a module named [multiprocessing](https://docs.python.org/3.4/library/multiprocessing.html#module-multiprocessing "multiprocessing"), which is the next best thing.
+The module uses subprocesses instead of threads thus side-stepping the GIL entirely and avoiding unnecessary costly operations. *multiprocessing* is considered a pseudothread and offer similar APIs to threads.